 The PCL is the strongest ligament and primary stabilizer of the knee, also connecting the femur to the tibia but through the posterior side.
 The PCL limits the backward motion of the knee and may also prevent medial-lateral (side-to-side) and rotary movements.

 Another injury-prone example would be someone washing dishes with both feet grounded and abruptly twisting the upper torso, hips, and femur in directions opposite to those in which the feet are facing without allowing for a slight pivot or complete re-positioning of the foot.

 ACL Sprain or Tear

-An ACL tear is most often a sports related injury but can also occur during rough play, auto accidents, falls and work related injuries.
+An ACL tear is most often a sports-related injury but can also occur during rough play, auto accidents, falls, and work-related injuries.
 Most ACL injuries in sports happen when pivoting or landing from a jump.
-Similar to meniscus injuries, patients of ACL tears often feel a “pop” and the knee usually gives out underneath them.
+Similar to meniscus injuries, patients with ACL tears often feel a “pop” and the knee usually gives out underneath them.

 For instance, do you regularly perform activities such as football, soccer, basketball, skiing, gymnastics, hockey, wrestling, lacrosse, rugby, singles tennis or cheerleading that require a normally functioning ACL?
 Secondly, is your knee stable?
 If not, you may not need ACL surgery.
 Many patients with ACL injuries feel better within a few weeks.
 The only persistent problem may be instability.